To know Jesus and make him known

 We are open every day of the year from approximately 9am until dusk.
 Do come along and visit.

 Sunday services are held every week.
 Revd.
-Matt Rowland leads a communion service at 11am on the third Sunday each month, while Lay Readers and occasionally members of the congregation lead family services at 9.30am on the other three Sundays.
+Matt Rowland leads a communion service at 11am on the third Sunday each month, whilst Sunday Worship and Parish Prayers take place at 9.30am on the other three Sundays.

 We have a wonderful peal of six bells and a thriving bell ringing team.
 A dedicated teams of volunteers keep our Church clean, well maintained and beautifully decorated with flowers.
 Our Living Churchyard Project is in its early stages; wildflower seeds and bulbs are being established and we have a hedgehog in residence.